soygul/NBug/README.md

 ## CodePlex Home
 Old (up to v1.1.1 release) project source is hosted at CodePlex, where you can find more information about the project: http://nbug.codeplex.com/

+## License

+This project is licensed under the MIT - see the [LICENSE.md](/LICENSE.md) file for details.

+Changes Made with ❤️ by [Javier Cañon](https://www.javiercanon.com).